 Each week of the season, our experts will share their insights into which players fit the criteria for our four categories: Horse for the Course (a golfer who knows the track inside and out), Birdie Buster (a guy who could take it low this week), Super Sleeper (a player who could unexpectedly contend) and Winner.

-This week's tournament: Waste Management Phoenix Open in Scottsdale, Ariz.
+This week's tournament: The Waste Management Phoenix Open at TPC Scottsdale in Scottsdale, Ariz.

 Horse for the Course

-Michael Collins, ESPN.com senior golf writer: Camilo Villegas
+Michael Collins, ESPN.com senior golf analyst: Aaron Baddeley

 Farrell Evans, ESPN.com senior golf writer: J.B.
 Holmes

 In only seven starts in Phoenix, the 30-year-old former Kentucky star has two wins and a tie for fifth.

 Bob Harig, ESPN.com senior golf writer: Mark WilsonThe champion at TPC Scottsdale two years ago, Wilson seems to be an early-year player and has a win and three top-20s in the past five years.

 Kevin Maguire, ESPN.com senior golf editor: Bubba Watson

 Hopefully the reigning Masters champion's case of the flu is completely gone when he tees it up at TPC Scottsdale.
 In 22 career rounds there, he has broken par 20 times and added a pair of even-par 71s.